kenny-designs/kenny-designs.github.io/about.md

 - Computer Graphics Programming

 ## Experience
-I've also had some intern experience!

-I worked as a programmer with the **NYU Music Experience Design Lab** from June to September in 2017.
+I interned as a programmer with the **NYU Music Experience Design Lab** from June to September in 2017.

 ### Front-End Developer
-- Main developer for rhythm game based web application *Lyric Blaster*
-- Finalized web application from an existing prototype
+- Overhauled the lab’s prototype web game Lyric Blaster into a polished experience over 2 months.
-- Collaborated with developers and musicians
+- Collaborated with the lead engineer of the lab and musicians to improve gameplay and UI.
-- Utilized JavaScript, HTML, CSS, Git, the music framework Tone.js, and Gulp
+- Coded the project with JavaScript, HTML and CSS for the GUI and Tone.js to manage music.
+- Co-ordinated with team members via Slack and GitHub to review code and gather feedback.